 Dim text1, text3 as string Dim Text2 As Integer text1 = "Visual" text2=22 text3=text1 & text2 Label1.Text = text3

-You can combine more than two strings to form a larger strings, like the following example:
+You can combine more than two strings to form a larger string, like the following example:

-A function is similar to a normal procedure but the main purpose of the function is to accept a certain input and return a value which is passed on to the main program to finish the execution.There are numerous string manipulation functions built into VB2010 but I will only discuss a few here and will explain the rest of them in later Lessons.
+A function is similar to a normal procedure but the main purpose of the function is to accept a certain input and return a value which is passed on to the main program to finish the execution.There are numerous string manipulation functions built into Visual Basic 2012 but I will only discuss a few here and will explain the rest of them in later lessons.

-The length function returns an integer value which is the length of a phrase or a sentence, including the empty spaces.
-The format is
+The Len function returns an integer value which is the length of a phrase or a sentence, including the empty spaces.
+The syntax is